 If you can qualify for PayPal Working Capital, the biggest disadvantage is the repayment structure.
-First off, you have to keep enough money in your PayPal account to cover the amount owed on yesterday’s sales.
+You have to keep enough money in your PayPal account to cover the amount owed on yesterday’s sales.
 This may be an issue for businesses that usually move money out of their PayPal accounts very quickly each day.
-If you use PayPal’s autosweep function to send money out automatically, you’ll have to turn that off.
+If you use PayPal’s auto sweep function to send money out automatically, you’ll have to turn that off.

 While PayPal Business Loans can carry similar terms as a traditional business term loan, the repayment structure is different.
 Traditional business term loans carry monthly payments, whereas PayPal Business Loans automatically deduct payments each week.
 It’s safe to say that weekly payments could pose more danger to your cash flow than monthly payments.

 Like PayPal Working Capital, there is no benefit to paying off the loan early.
 You would still have to pay the same amount as if you paid on schedule.